 Please be on the lookout for the release of Souled this spring!

-About Diana MurdockCalifornia-grown, now in Idaho, writer of contemporary and YA paranormal with enough energy to write, raise two boys, run, and dream.
+About Diana MurdockCalifornia-grown, writer of contemporary and YA paranormal with enough energy to write, raise two boys, run, and dream.

 Posted on March 28, 2012, in Paranormal, soul attachment, Souled, spiritual attachment, Tattoo, Teenager, Uncategorized, YA Novels, Young Adult and tagged art, artist, book cover, Crystalyn Abercrombie, Diana Murdock, Diana Murdock's blog, dianamurdock.com, egyptian, judge a book by its cover, ouchie mama tattoo and piercing, pagen, paranormal, quill tattoo, snake, soul attachment, spiritual attachment, Tattoo, teenager, teens, wicca, YA novel, Young Adult.
 Bookmark the permalink.
 31 Comments.